 Make your lists and try to do a meta-analysis to find your highest values.
 What do you discover?
-If you need help in this analysis, feel free to get in touch for a values analysis session with me.
 If you want to deepen the exercise on your own, reflect on these questions after you have completed your lists of positive and negative experiences:

 - Are your primary values the same as you expected them to be?
 If not, how are they different?
 And how will this knowledge help you to change the way you've set up your life, work and relationships?